PnX-SI/BAM-widget/docs/customization.md

 #### `detailedList`

-A detailed view for each taxon.
+A detailed view for each species.

 ![alt](images/first_result.png)